zero-abd/StorePal/README.md

 - ⚡ WebSocket-based communication for low latency
 - 🎯 Built with FastAPI for robust backend
 - 🔄 Automatic audio format handling (PCM 16kHz)
+- 🌐 Modern React web interface with live transcripts
+- 📱 Responsive design for desktop and mobile
+- 🎨 Beautiful UI with speaking indicators

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js 14 or higher (for web frontend)
 - Microphone and speakers/headphones
 - ElevenLabs API account with API key and Agent ID